A common bonus feature or Easter Egg

 - The Chronicles of Riddick: Assault on Dark Athena contains its Xbox predecessor Escape from Butcher Bay with enhanced graphics.

-- The GameCube version of Fight Night: Round 2 includes the SNES version of Super Punch-Out!!.
+- The Nintendo GameCube version of Fight Night: Round 2 includes the SNES version of Super Punch-Out!!.

 - The Xbox version of Ninja Gaiden features the three NES games in the franchise (although they're based on the updated versions from the Ninja Gaiden Trilogy compilation for the SNES and not on the actual NES originals).
 To play them, you need to find their corresponding cartridges and use them with an arcade cabinet in Tairon.
 If you beat the game after finding the cartridges, you can play them from the main menu.
-The expanded version, Ninja Gaiden Black, includes the arcade game as well.
+The expanded version, Ninja Gaiden Black, replaces them in favor of the 1988 arcade game.

 - Wrecking Crew '98 for the Super Famicom includes the original NES game.